Yelian He: Career

 In 2009, He won the string section in the Royal Over-Seas League 57th Annual Music Competition and was the Grand Prize winner in the 2014 Australian Cello Awards, receiving a host of awards in Sydney's Verbrugghen Hall.
 He has given recitals and performances at Wigmore Hall, Queen Elizabeth Hall, St John's, Smith Square, Bridgewater Hall, Melbourne Recital Centre, Sydney Opera House, City Recital Hall, Hamer Hall, Perth Concert Hall, Shanghai Concert Hall, Shanghai Grand Theatre, Oriental Arts Centre, Forbidden City Concert Hall, Wuxi Grand Theatre, Wuhan QinTai Concert Hall.
 He has appeared as a soloist with orchestras such as the Sydney Symphony Orchestra, West Australian Symphony Orchestra, and Shanghai Philharmonic Orchestra.

 His first CD, Y2: Music for Cello & Piano, was released by Willowhayne Records (UK) and featured works by Svante Henryson and Nikolai Kapustin among other works.
 The release was praised by the composer Henryson, who has stated: "Yelian He plays On A Day Like This and Black Run with all the passion, energy and technical mastery that I as a composer could wish for.
 It is a joy to hear his versions."

-He regularly gives masterclasses in UK, Asia, Australia and New Zealand.